 Trimble Library is a unique collection of print and non-print resources that support the curricula and objectives of the college.
-It houses a collection of over 80,000 volumes of books, journals, microforms, and audiovisual materials.
+It houses a collection of over 80,000 items.
 It also houses the Wesley Reading Room, study areas, viewing and listening facilities, and computer stations for research and word processing.
 Electronic resources include online databases of full-text publications such as ProQuest and InfoTrac.